JanetMatsen/bacteriopop/raw_data/README_data.md

 | Abundacne     | that row's contribution to that sample's total DNA
 sequences | float |
 | project       | JGI sequencing project number | int |
+Background on phylogenetic information: https://en.wikipedia.org/wiki/Phylum

+Creating a reduced toy version of this data set is doable.

 ## sample_meta_ino.tsv

 A table that summarises sample information for each sample.
+One row per sample --> 88 rows.

 | Column | Description | Type
 | ID | sample identification corresponging to project | str |